 Q: What types of therapy are included in an IOP?

-A: Most IOPs combine individual counseling, group therapy, life-skills workshops, and sometimes family therapy or specialized tracks such as trauma, relapse prevention, or dual-diagnosis care.
+A: Most IOPs include individual counseling, group therapy, and life-skills workshops.
+Some also offer family therapy or tracks for trauma, relapse, or dual diagnosis.

 Q: Is IOP covered by insurance?